sstradling/RoughSwiftUI/README.md

 ## Basic

-Use `generator` in `draw` function to specify which shape to render.
-The returned `CALayer` contains the rendered result in correct `size` and is updated everytime `generator` is instructed.
+The easiest way to use RoughSwift is via `RoughView`, a SwiftUI `View` that renders hand‑drawn primitives using SwiftUI `Canvas` under the hood.

-Here's how to draw a green rectangle
+Here's how to draw a green rectangle:

 ![](Screenshots/green_rectangle.png)